How To Get a Cat to Like You? 3 Tried And True Methods

 Cats enjoy a kind word, but it’s best if spoken quietly.
-Keep your voice down and try to have your interactions happen in a room free from distractions like dogs, kids, or other cats.
+Keep your voice down and try to have your interactions happen in a room that is free from distractions like dogs, kids, or other cats.

 - Don’t give up

 Persistence is key when getting a cat to like you.
-Some kitties may not take to you the first time or even the second or third.
+Some kitties may not take to you the first time (or even the second or third!).
 If one strategy doesn’t work, try another until that kitty is purring softly on your lap.

 3 Methods For Getting A Cat To Like You

 There’s definitely no ‘catch-all’ strategy when it comes to getting a cat to like you.
 Which method is going to be successful will depend a lot upon your cat’s personality and yours.
-It may take the combination of many different methods before you can finally call a cat your friend.
+It may take a combination of many different methods before you can finally call a cat your friend.

 - Method 1: Follow the cat’s lead

 This can’t be emphasized enough.
 Go about getting a cat to like you on his or her terms.
 This may mean taking it very slowly for some cats and a little more quickly for others.
 Cats also can’t resist someone that is playing hard to get.
 Ever wonder why your cat seems to be all over the friend that is allergic and actively trying to avoid your cat?
-It’s because when someone is focused on something other then getting to know the kitty, they become more intrigued and are able to move in at their own speed.
+It’s because when someone is focused on something other than getting to know the kitty, they become more intrigued and are able to move at their own speed.
 Interactions between people and cats that are instigated by the cat tend to be more positive and last longer than when they’re instigated by the person.
-This also means you let the cat decide when your interaction is over.
+This also means that you let the cat decide when your interaction is over.
 If they decide that they are done and walk away, don’t follow.
 Instead wait for the next time they come to you to pick up where you left off.

 If you’re working with a brand new cat that is slow to warm up to you, try keeping your cat in a smaller room, such as a bathroom.
 A smaller room will make it harder for your cat to ignore you, but there is still ample space to hide if the cat sees fit.
-Start by spending 5 to 10 minutes at a time in the room reading or focusing on something other than the cat and then leave.
+Start by spending 5 to 10 minutes at a time in the room.
+Read or focus on something other than the cat and then leave.
 Do this every couple of hours until the cat feels brave enough to approach.
 Once you’ve had several positive interactions in the smaller space, you can try moving kitty to a larger room and repeating this procedure.

 For kitties that aren’t quite as skittish as that, you can still go about getting to know them in the same manner.
 Instead of keeping them confined, however, let them have the run of the house.
 Plan to stop and sit for 5 to 10 minutes every couple of hours so the kitty gets a chance to approach you without all of the activity.